Norman Ohler: Writing

+Blitzed: Drugs in Nazi Germany

-In September 2015, Kiepenheuer & Witsch published Ohler's first non-fiction work, Der totale Rausch: Drogen im Dritten Reich, and the following year the book appeared in English as Blitzed: Drugs in Nazi Germany.
+In September 2015, Kiepenheuer & Witsch published Ohler's first non-fiction work, Der totale Rausch: Drogen im Dritten Reich; the book appeared in English as Blitzed: Drugs in Nazi Germany in 2016.
 Upon publication in the US, it became a New York Times bestseller.
 In the book, Ohler researches what role psychoactive drugs, particularly stimulants such as methamphetamine, played in the military history of World War II, concluding that many of the German military and political leadership—especially Adolf Hitler—used psychoactive drugs during the war.

 The book was praised by some historians: Antony Beevor calls Blitzed 'a remarkable work of research.
 Ohler's account makes us look at this densely studied period rather differently'; Ian Kershaw describes it as 'very good and extremely interesting ... a serious piece of scholarship very well-researched' and Hans Mommsen, one of Germany's leading historians, refers to Blitzed as 'changing the overall picture'.

 However, other historians disagreed with Ohler's approach.
 German historian, Nikolaus Wachsmann wrote that Ohler "appears to mix fact and fiction. [...]
-He spices up the evidence, throws in pop culture references (“Teutonic Easy Riders"), and garnishes it with snazzy puns ("High Hitler").
+He spices up the evidence, throws in pop culture references ("Teutonic Easy Riders"), and garnishes it with snazzy puns ("High Hitler").
 It remains to be seen if this recipe will appeal to anglophone readers.
 To borrow Ohler's style: will they experience a big buzz, or a bad trip?".
 Dagmar Herzog expressed the view that 'Ohler's analysis does not withstand close scrutiny. (…) Anyone seeking a deepened understanding of the Nazi period must be wary of a book that provides more distraction and distortion than clarification.'
 James Pugh judged that while the book is an 'engaging and entertaining piece of journalistic history', it was 'troubling based on its tone, scholarship and engagement with the literature'.
-Richard J. Evans, Regius Professor of History at the University of Cambridge from 2008 to 2014, author of History of the Third Reich, called Blitzed 'a crass and dangerously inaccurate account' He also wrote that the book is 'morally and politically dangerous', because it implies that Hitler was not responsible for his actions.
+Richard J. Evans, Regius Professor of History at the University of Cambridge from 2008 to 2014, author of History of the Third Reich, called Blitzed 'a crass and dangerously inaccurate account'.
+He also wrote that the book is 'morally and politically dangerous', because it implies that Hitler was not responsible for his actions.
 Ohler rejected this claim.
-Evans replied: "′Blitzed′ belongs not in the world of serious history, but in the new landscape of ‘post-truth’ and ‘alternative facts’".
+Evans replied: "'Blitzed' belongs not in the world of serious history, but in the new landscape of 'post-truth' and 'alternative facts'".

+The Bohemians – The Lovers who led Germany's Resistance against the Nazis

-In 2020, Ohler's second non-fiction book appeared: "The Bohemians – The Lovers who led Germany’s Resistance against the Nazis“.
-"A detailed and meticulously researched tale about a pair of young German resisters that reads like a thriller“, writes The New York Times.
+In 2020, Ohler's second non-fiction book appeared: The Bohemians – The Lovers who led Germany's Resistance against the Nazis.
+"A detailed and meticulously researched tale about a pair of young German resisters that reads like a thriller", writes The New York Times.